-Growing up in Pennsylvania, a lot of my neighbors had freezer chests in their garage.
-Many used it for bulk food storage, but some were hunters that would store venison for months after the season.
+While growing up in Pennsylvania, many of my neighbors had freezer chests in their garage.
+Many used it for bulk food storage, but some were hunters who stored venison for months after the season.

-Either way, the garage had a lot of free space and seemed like a perfect place for a large freezer.
+Either way, the garage had a lot of free space, and keeping a second freezer in garages seemed like a perfect solution.

 We’ve already covered why many people wonder if you can keep a refrigerator in your garage, but what about a freezer?

-It is okay to put a freezer in the garage if you are certain that it won’t be exposed to extreme temperatures.
-Exposure to temperatures hotter than 110°F (43°C) and colder than 0°F (-17°C) may get it damaged.
-In a properly insulated garage, the freezer will not work under these unfavorable conditions.
+Putting a freezer in the garage is okay if you are confident it won’t be exposed to extreme temperatures.
+Exposure to temperatures hotter than 110°F (43°C) and colder than 0°F (-17°C) may damage your freezer.
+The freezer will not work under these conditions, even in a properly insulated garage.

 Freezers work by transferring heat inside the compartment to the outside.
-In the extreme temperatures common in a garage, the process can be altered.
+The process can be altered in the extreme temperatures typical in a garage.

 What is a Garage-Ready Freezer?